braindatalab/mri_preprocessing/README.md

 A container instance should only be assigned one single subject.
 Assigning multiple subjects results in performance drops and a longer duration per subject, and it can even lead to blocking the entire pipeline.
 The latter is the case when one subject in the queue takes extremely long to preprocess or does not terminate at all.

 The options `--nprocs`, `--omp-nthreads` and `--mem-gb` specify what hardware resources are allocated to the container.
-As part of this project, 4 (logical) CPU cores, 8 threads and 8 GB of RAM were used.
+As part of the HBN project, 4 (logical) CPU cores, 8 threads and 8 GB of RAM were used.
 For future projects, configurations with more threads (16 or 32) should also be compared.

 A working directory can be specified with the `--work-dir` option and also needs to be bind-mounted beforehand with the `-v`option as part of the `docker run` command.
 In practice, when working with a large number of subjects to be preprocessed, the working directory grows rapidly in size and should be emptied periodically.